500 N PENNSYLVANIA AVENUE

 Amenities

-Now available as a short term rental.
-Three blocks from bustling gorgeous PARK AVENUE and two blocks from WINTER PARK VILLAGE, this 2 bedroom, 1 bath condo is located in a charming 7-unit building with LAUNDRY IN UNIT.
-The interior features laminate flooring, except in the bathroom and laundry closet, fresh paint, and plantation shutters that allow for great natural light.
-The kitchen has a breakfast bar into the dining nook and granite countertops and a closet pantry.
+Three blocks from PARK AVENUE and two blocks from WINTER PARK VILLAGE, this 2 bedroom, 1 bath condo is located in a charming 7-unit building with LAUNDRY IN UNIT.
+The interior features laminate flooring, fresh paint, and plantation shutters that allow for great natural light.
+The kitchen has a breakfast bar, granite countertops and a closet pantry.
 Enjoy spending time on one of three community patio areas, complemented by pavers and umbrella seating areas.
-Minutes from PARK AVENUE, HANNIBAL SQUARE, and the WINTER PARK VILLAGE, this home is centrally located to nearby roadways and great shops and dining.
+Minutes from PARK AVENUE, HANNIBAL SQUARE, WINTER PARK VILLAGE, and I-4, this home is centrally located to nearby roadways and great shops and dining.
+SHORT TERM RENTAL ALLOWED.